-Michael Strahan Shares Update On COVID-19 Diagnosis On ‘Good Morning America’
+Michael Strahan Shares Update On COVID-19 Diagnosis On 'Good Morning America'

 Michael Strahan shared an update regarding his COVID-19 diagnosis in a video seen on Good Morning America that aired earlier this morning.

-On January 28, his co-hosts Robin Roberts, George Stephanopoulos, and Amy Robach informed Good Morning America viewers that Michael had come down with coronavirus.
+On January 28, his co-hosts Robin Roberts, George Stephanopoulos, and Amy Robach informed GMA viewers that Michael had come down with the coronavirus.
 They stressed he was feeling well and looking forward to returning to work shortly.
-George also assured viewers that everyone in front of and behind the camera had been cleared by Disney to be at work after contact tracing was conducted per CDC guidelines.
+George also assured viewers that everyone in front of and behind the camera had been cleared by Disney to be at work after contact tracing was conducted, per CDC guidelines.

-Michael looked healthy in a video clip the show posted to Instagram.
+Michael looked healthy in a video the show posted on Instagram.
 He spoke directly to those who had sent him well-wishes upon learning he was diagnosed with the virus.
 He was humbled by all those who had reached out and sent advice.

 The former NFL player stressed everyone must continue to follow all the protocols.
 He told his followers to take care of themselves, wear a mask, and wash their hands.
 He said that even though he did all those things, he still came down with the virus.
 Michael said it takes more than one person to combat COVID-19 and everyone has to do their part so we can help out each other.